Skip to content

 2. Stay away from procedures that impede your body’s natural abilities, unless there is an important medical reason for them.

 It’s reasonable to choose to assist your body with the work it can do naturally instead of disrupting and complicating the process.
-Nevertheless, for all the amazing, life-saving advantages modern medicine provides, many of today’s routine interventions and techniques actually result in longer labors, increased pain, unnecessary fetal distress, and an increased risk of C-section.
+Nevertheless, for all the amazing, life-saving advantages modern medicine provides, many of today’s routine interventions and techniques may result in longer labors, increased pain, unnecessary fetal distress, and an increased risk of C-section.

 Women and their healthcare providers can make labor simpler and safer by avoiding certain practices during labor.
 Lamaze International, the leading childbirth education and advocacy organization, has developed six simple recommendations that support your body in doing what it is designed so well to do—birth your baby.
 These practices are grounded in extensive research and supported by the World Health Organization.